-Sculpture By The Sea runs from 24th October – 10th November in 2019, its 23rd year.
-This is the largest free and public outdoor sculpture exhibition in the world, with over 100 sculptures along the 2km walk.
+Sculpture By The Sea runs from Friday 21 October 2022 to Monday 07 November 2022.
+This is the largest free and public outdoor sculpture exhibition in the world, with over 100 sculptures along the 2km walk between the south end of Bondi and Tamarama beach.

 Think about leaving the littlest kids at home.
 Sculpture By The Sea is fun and there are plenty of wonderful things for kids to see.
 Older children who love to take photos will get a huge amount of enjoyment from it.
 But will your toddler really appreciate the finer points of each sculpture’s intent?
 Could you possibly leave tiny ones at home?
 Do swaps with a friend?